Shannon, a real GLASSIA patient, with his wife.

 *If self-administration is deemed appropriate, ensure that the patient/caregiver receives detailed instructions and adequate training on how to administer in the home or other appropriate setting and has demonstrated the ability to independently administer GLASSIA.

-GLASSIA is the first FDA-approved liquid treatment for Alpha-1 antitrypsin deficiency (AATD).1
+GLASSIA is the first FDA-approved liquid treatment for Alpha-1 antitrypsin deficiency (AATD) and has a weekly dosage.1

 GLASSIA’s infusion rate is ~15 minutes.